Andrettin/Wyrmsun/readme.txt

 - Units' graphic variations can now be defined in the unit type's definition
 - Brown-haired dwarven axefighters, steelclads and thanes now use a brown-haired icon as well (graphics by Jinn).
 - Gray-haired gnomish workers now have an appropriately colored icon to match (modification by b_o and Jinn of the gnomish worker icon).
-- Added Surghan Mercenary (special dwarven steelclad) (icon by Leo).
+- Added Surghan Mercenary (special dwarven steelclad) (icons by Leo).
 - Fixed a bug which caused goblin archers controlled by the human player to not use their secondary melee attack.
 - Added goblin War Machine (graphics by b_o).
 - Goblin archers now use a dagger instead of punching when doing their secondary melee attack.